Political parties in Ukraine: Overview

 Ukraine has a multi-party system with numerous political parties, in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
 In the (October 2014) Ukrainian parliamentary election 52 political parties nominated candidates.
 In the nationwide (October 2015) local elections this number had grown to 132 political parties.

 Many parties in Ukraine have very small memberships and are unknown to the general public.
 Party membership in Ukraine is lower than 1% of the population eligible to vote (compared to an average 4.7% in the European Union).
 National parties currently not represented in Ukraine's national parliament Verkhovna Rada do have representatives in municipal councils.
-Small parties used to join in multi-party coalitions (electoral blocks) for the purpose of participating in parliamentary elections; but on November 17, 2011, the Ukrainian Parliament approved an election law that banned the participation of blocs of political parties in parliamentary elections.
+Small parties used to join in multi-party coalitions (electoral blocks) for the purpose of participating in parliamentary elections, but on November 17, 2011, the Ukrainian Parliament approved an election law that banned the participation of blocs of political parties in parliamentary elections.
 Ukrainian society's trust of political parties is very low overall.
 According to an April 2014 poll by Razumkov Centre 14.7%.
 According to a February 2020 poll by again Razumkov Centre, more than 70% of respondents said they rather or completely did not trust political parties.

 The Ukrainian oligarchs play a key role in sponsoring of political parties and participation in every day politics.

-In Ukraine, the political landscape is characterized by a lack of clear political views and aspirations among most parties.
-Despite running on platforms of reform, decentralization, or anti-corruption, these measures are rarely implemented at the national or regional level.
-Additionally, the absence of left-leaning political parties in the country places all parties within the center-right or right-wing spectrum.